Phala-Network/gramine/Documentation/devel/onboarding.rst

 Adding a new app example
 ^^^^^^^^^^^^^^^^^^^^^^^^

-If you enabled some new application in Gramine and believe it may be of use to others, you are encouraged to submit a PR with this app.
+If you successfully ran some new application in Gramine and believe it may be of use to others, you are encouraged to submit a PR with this app.

-You need to be aware of several pecularities:
+You need to be aware of several peculiarities:

 - Not all applications deserve to be in the list of curated examples in Gramine.
-  For example, if the application is just another Python script, and enabling it in Gramine is trivial (by taking the already-existing Python example and slightly modifying its manifest file), then there is no sense in adding such an example.
+  For example, if the application is just another Python script, and running it in Gramine is trivial (by taking the already-existing Python example and slightly modifying its manifest file), then there is no sense in adding such an example.